Louis Kessler's

 2. My own Journey into Computer Chess

-5. Computer Chess Associations
+5. Computer Chess Organizations

 6. Computer Chess History